TxSSC

-When technology is combined with people having no rules, training, or experience, then crime and victimization can run rampant.
+When technology is combined with people having no consequences, training, or life experience, then crime and victimization can run rampant.
 We will discuss this in more detail later, but you need to be aware from the start of this course that there is a robust framework of laws addressing bullying, sexting, revenge porn, and sextortion that were created to protect you and to explain that dangerous online behavior is often clearly illegal.

-You may have noticed, not everyone views the internet and social media the same way.
+Not everyone views the internet and social media the same way.
 For purposes of this online course, we will refer to three groups of people:

-• Young people (ages 12 through 18)
+- Young people (ages 12 through 18)

-• Adults
+- Adults

-• Predators (consisting of both young people and adults)
+- Predators (consisting of both young people and adults)

 Objectives